racz16/WebGL-GLSL-Editor/README.md

 ![online documentation](res/png/screenshots/online-documentation.png)

 ## Configuration
-* `webgl-glsl-editor.strictRename`: Prevents invalid renames
+* `webgl-glsl-editor.strictRename`: Prevents invalid renames.
-* `webgl-glsl-editor.alwaysOpenOnlineDoc`: Documentation is always opened online in the browser
+* `webgl-glsl-editor.alwaysOpenOnlineDoc`: Documentation is always opened online in the browser.
-* `webgl-glsl-editor.alwaysOpenOfflineDocInNewTab`: Offline documentation is always opened in new tab
+* `webgl-glsl-editor.alwaysOpenOfflineDocInNewTab`: Offline documentation is always opened in new tab.
+* `codeInjection`: Enable/disable code injection.
+* `codeInjectionSource`: The lines of the injected source code.
+Only works if Code Injection is enabled.

 ## Known Issues
+- Preprocessor directives may cause problems
+- Incorrect GLSL code (like an if statement without parentheses) may cause problems

-You can find the known issues on [GitHub](https://github.com/racz16/WebGL-GLSL-Editor/issues).
+You can find the user provided issues on [GitHub](https://github.com/racz16/WebGL-GLSL-Editor/issues).
 Feel free to add new issues, but please provide some sort of informations to I can reproduce the problem.

 ## Release Notes
 For more information, see the [changelog](CHANGELOG.md).

+### 1.2.0
+- Formatting
+- Syntax highlight in HTML scritps
+- Code injection
+- Improved folding
+- Other small changes and bugfixes

 ### 1.1.1
 - Improved diagnostic